Allen Klein: The Rolling Stones

 In the spring of 1965 Andrew Loog Oldham, co-manager of the Rolling Stones, saw in Klein a terrific business adviser and ally, one who could help him win an incipient power struggle with Eric Easton, a music business veteran who was then the other half of the band's management team.
 Barely 21, Oldham was profoundly important in the development of the Stones' image, and in initiating the songwriting partnership of Keith Richards and Mick Jagger.
-After some management mishaps, blame for which fell at Easton's feet, and Jagger's ascension in the band's hierarchy following "(I Can't Get No) Satisfaction", the Stones' first number one record in America, Oldham sought and received Jagger's blessing to bring Klein aboard for re-negotiation of the group's contract with Decca Records.
+After some management mishaps, blame for which fell at Easton's feet, and Jagger's ascension in the band's hierarchy following "(I Can't Get No) Satisfaction", the Stones' first number one record in the U.S., Oldham received Jagger's blessing to bring Klein aboard to renegotiate the band's contract with Decca Records.
 The label offered the band the opportunity to make $300,000 if their records continued to sell.
 Klein countered with, and quickly secured, an arrangement paying the Stones twice as much, in the form of an advance.
 He also forced London Records, Decca's American subsidiary, to sign a separate contract.
 It too was for $600,000.
-By the time Klein subsequently re-negotiated the deal one year later, Easton having been removed as co-manager, the Stones were guaranteed $2.6 million—more than the Beatles were making.
+By the time Klein renegotiated the deal a year later, Easton having been removed as co-manager, the Stones were guaranteed $2.6 million—more than the Beatles were making.

-When Klein examined the Stones' management contract with Easton and Oldham he found that the latter were receiving a disproportionate share of the group's income: not only did Easton and Oldham receive an 8 percent royalty on sales of the Stones' singles—the Stones themselves received only 6 percent—but they also received a 25 percent commission on the Stones' income.
-At Klein's insistence, Oldham increased the Stones' royalties to 7 percent and relinquished his commission.
-Klein offered the Stones a million-dollar minimum guarantee, paid over a 20-year period to reduce the Stones' tax liability, to let him become their music publisher, based on his faith in the Jagger-Richards songwriting team.
-He also arranged for a level of tour support and publicity far above anything the band had ever previously experienced for the Stones' 1965 American tour in support of the album December's Children.
+When Klein examined the Stones' management contract with Easton and Oldham, he found that the two were receiving a disproportionate share of the group's income: not only did Easton and Oldham receive an 8% royalty on sales of the Stones' singles—the Stones themselves received only 6%—but they also received a 25% commission on the Stones' income.
+At Klein's insistence, Oldham increased the Stones' royalties to 7% and relinquished his commission.
+Klein offered the Stones a million-dollar minimum guarantee, paid over a 20-year period to reduce the Stones' tax liability, to let him become their music publisher, based on his faith in the Jagger–Richards songwriting team.
+He also arranged for a level of tour support and publicity far above anything the band had previously experienced for the Stones' 1965 American tour in support of the album December's Children.